 The POOL Study is a cohort study with a nested qualitative component.
-The primary study aim is to establish whether for 'low-risk' women who use a pool during labour, waterbirth, compared to leaving a pool prior to birth, is as safe for mothers and babies.
-The criteria for women being 'low-risk' will follow criteria set out in the NICE Intrapartum Care Guidelines (1).
+The primary study aim is to establish whether for low risk women who use a pool during labour, waterbirth, compared to leaving a pool prior to birth, is as safe for mothers and infants.
+The criteria used to identify women as low risk will be based on the NICE Intrapartum Care Guidelines (Appendix 1).
 Pool use during labour includes all forms of water immersion including permanent and temporary birth pools and conventional baths.